US lawyers appeal UK decision to block Assange extradition

 “Julian has been denied the love and affection of his family for so long.
 Julian and the kids will never get this time back.
 This shouldn’t be happening,” she added.

-A group of protesters shouted “Free Julian Assange” to the beat of a drum as police looked on.
+A group of protesters, including Jeremy Corbyn, the former leader of Britain’s opposition Labour Party, held placards reading “Journalism is not a crime” and shouted “Free Julian Assange” to the beat of a drum as police looked on.

 In January, Baraitser, the district judge, accepted evidence from expert witnesses that Assange had a depressive disorder and an autism spectrum disorder.
 She agreed that U.S. prison conditions would be oppressive, saying there was a “real risk” he would be sent to the Administrative Maximum Facility in Florence, Colorado, the highest security prison in the U.S.